Q: How much yoga experience do I need to attend?

 Q: I have your videos, is this what you teach?

-A: Our videos teach varied levels including a challenging "Vinyasa," or flowing yoga workout.
-You will learn how to do this dynamic practice and how to adjust it to different ability and endurance levels.
+A: Our videos teach varied levels including a challenging Vinyasa Flow practice.
+You will learn how to do this dynamic flow and how to adjust it to different ability and endurance levels.
 The sessions will also include other forms of practice so that you receive a well rounded training.

 Q: How do I get there?